 Not surprisingly, part of the answer is the rest of your diet.
 Eating well when you’re not fasting can make a huge difference.
 This includes focusing on whole food ingredients like fruits and vegetables.
 Mediterranean cooking is one powerful option here, as it is a balanced approach that includes many delicious meals.

-Is Fasting Good For Your Health?
+Is Fasting Good For You?

 - Types Of Fasting